 - In its first year of operation, the Climbing Wall had 3857 unique users visit and certified to belay 1512 people.
 From a survey done, of those belay certified users, 74% indicate the wall has had a positive or very positive effect on their social life and 54% indicate their physical activity has increased or increased greatly.

-- Application of student groups and block enrollment to increase efficiency in CAT Community enrollment processes
+- Application of student groups and block enrollment programs are being set into place to increase efficiency in the CAT Community enrollment process.

 Student Access Center